 Why Does My Dog Keep Licking His Lips Excessively?

-What Does It Means When a Dog Constantly Licks Its Lips?
+What Does It Mean When My Dog Keeps Licking His Lips?

-Dogs will lick their lips non-stop as an appeasement gesture when feeling threatened, anxious, or nervous, or they will do it when they experience a health-related problem, such as nausea, oral discomfort, allergies, or internal pain.
-Dogs cannot verbally communicate with us, so they instead show subtle signs to indicate that something is wrong.
+Dogs will lick their lips non-stop as an appeasement gesture when feeling threatened, anxious, or nervous, or when they experience a health-related problem, such as nausea, oral discomfort, allergies, or internal pain.

 If you notice this behavior when you scold your dog or when he is at the vet or in some other uncomfortable situation, then lip licking is a stress response.
 Turid Rugaas, a Norwegian dog trainer and behaviorist, came up with the term "calming signal" to refer to lip licking that is instigated by stress, fear, or confusion.
 Your dog licks his lips as a way of saying, "I feel threatened or nervous.
 Please go away."
 Of course, this behavior can start as a stress response, but over time, it can turn into an obsessive habit, similar to nail biting in humans.